-IMGP European Corporate Bonds and IMGP European Subordinated Bonds sub-funds are based on the following guidelines.
+iMGP European Corporate Bonds Fund and iMGP European Subordinated Bonds Fund are based on the following guidelines:

 1. First, based on the selected ESG data provider portfolio reporting methodology, the strategy targets to position among leaders, which translates into a AA or better weighted average ESG rating.